F5Networks/f5-openstack-heat/CONTRIBUTING.md

 # Contributing guide for f5-openstack-Heat
 If you have found this that means you you want to help us out.
 Thanks in advance for lending a hand!
 This guide should get you up and running quickly and make it easy for you to contribute.
-If we don't answer your questions here and you need help or just want to say hi shoot us an email at
-<f5_openstack_heat@f5.com>.

 ## Branches

-The f5-openstack-heat repository contains a `develop` and `master` branch.
-The `develop` branch is used for ongoing development of heat templates.
-These templates may be highly active, undergoing many iterations, as they are refined.
-Criteria for promoting a develop template to a master template will be established by testing guidelines.
+The f5-openstack-heat repository contains branches which correspond to the OpenStack versions they support.
+The 'master' branch is the basis for all current development.

 The master branch is considered *golden* as it offers some assurance of adequate and sufficient testing as defined by the creators of this repository.